How to Create a Marketing Calendar to Save You Time & Keep You Focused

 - Research & Development Deadline: July 15

-Chances are that you’ll be looking at a couple launches, so there may be additional actions you need to take.
+Chances are that you'll be looking at a couple of launches, so there may be additional actions you need to take.
 For instance, if you plan on chasing media features or other PR for your launch, then you need to scoot all these deadlines up by months.
-Most major publications work three to six months in advance (so you’d need to have product photos ready to go by August instead of October.)
+Most major publications work three to six months in advance (so you'd need to have product photos ready to go by August instead of October.)

 Another difference might be if you wholesale your products and allow stockists to pre-order new collections.
 If so, you will need to create a new line sheet (which requires those product photos), contact your accounts, and move production for wholesale into the mix.

 Add the dates for each major goal, launch, or campaign and the necessary tasks with deadlines to your marketing calendar.

 When you are done working backward from your launches, special events, and campaigns, it's time to work forwards!
 Plan out all the marketing tasks to push a new product line or promotion to the masses.

 Remember to share to each media channel that you use for marketing more than once.

 Did you know that it can take a consumer seeing an ad or promotion up to 7 times before they pull the trigger?
 Don't be shy!